-excludeUsers: array of strings (Instance dump utility only) Exclude the named user accounts from the dump files.
-You can use it to exclude user accounts that are not accepted for import to a HeatWave Service DB System, or that already exist or are not wanted on the target MySQL instance.
-Specify each user account string in the format "'user_name'@'host_name'" for an account that is defined with a user name and host name, or "'user_name'" for an account that is defined with a user name only.
-If you do not supply a host name, all accounts with that user name are excluded. includeUsers: array of strings (Instance dump utility only) Include only the named user accounts in the dump files.
-Specify each user account string as for the excludeUsers option.
+excludeUsers: array of (Instance dump utility only) Exclude the named user accounts from the dump files.
+You can use it to exclude user accounts strings that are not accepted for import to a HeatWave Service DB System, or that already exist or are not wanted on the target MySQL instance.
+Specify each user account string in the format " 'user_name '@ 'host_name ' " for an account that is defined with a user name and host name, or "'user name'" for an account that is defined with a user name only.
+If you do not supply a host name, all accounts with that user name are excluded.
+(Instance dump utility only) Include only the named user includeUsers: array of accounts in the dump files.
+Specify each user account string as strings for the excludeUsers option.
 This option is an alternative to excludeUsers if only a few user accounts are required in the dump.
-You can also specify both options to include some accounts and exclude others.

-(Instance dump utility only) Exclude the named schemas from the excludeSchemas: array of strings dump.
+You can also specify both options to include some accounts excludeSchemas: array of (Instance dump utility only) Exclude the named schemas from the dump.
 Note that the information_schema, mysql, ndbinfo, performance_schema, and sys schemas are always excluded from an instance dump.